aperez25/aperez25.github.io/_posts/2017-05-09-Lessons-Learned.md

 ---
 published: true
-tags:
-  - conferences
-  - self-development
-categories: 'conferences, self-development'
+categories: 'conferences self-development'
-label:
-  - conferences
-  - self-development
+layout: post
+title: 'LOFT Coder Summit: Lessons Learned'
 ---
 I've been hesitant to go to any meetups, conferences, etc. because I was afraid I couldn't hold my own in a conversation with an **actual** engineer.
 I bit the bullet and attended a coder's summit this past Saturday, and can't recommend it enough.
 Surprisingly, most of the advice was focused on soft skills.
 Here are my takeaways:

 <img src="/images/StockSnap_YBD1S2AW8B.jpg" class="fit image">